-If you are a publisher looking for a platform that offers full transparency and control, SMART ad server is the ultimate open ad server to choose.
+If you are a publisher looking for a platform that offers full transparency and control, SMART ad server is the ultimate open ad server to choose from.
 It allows publishers to run programmatic as well as direct ads across all formats.
 SMART offers unified auction capabilities that assist publishers to monetize every ad impression.

 - It provides granular reporting, unlike its counterparts, thereby helping in campaign performance optimization.